Are There More Car Accidents in Summer or Winter?

 Hazardous Weather Conditions

 Some regions, especially coastal areas of the United States, suffer more extreme weather in the summer.
-Each summer sees an onslaught of tropical storms and hurricanes, making driving hazardous where visibility is low.
+Each summer, there is an onslaught of tropical storms and hurricanes, making driving hazardous when visibility is low.
 If you’re planning to travel to areas like Florida, be prepared for unexpected weather conditions like heavy rainfall and flash flooding.
 Always do your research before traveling and have a plan in case something happens.

 Motorcyclists and Bicyclists Sharing the Road

-Summer means more motorcyclists and bicyclists sharing the road, and this leads to more serious accidents involving a bike and another vehicle.
+Summer means more motorcyclists and bicyclists sharing the road, leading to more serious accidents involving a bike and another vehicle.
 If you are a driver, remain vigilant at all times and always check your blind spots before turning or switching lanes.
-In California, motorcyclists are allowed to lane split, so be careful and watch out for them on the highway.
+In California, motorcyclists can lane split, so be careful and watch out for them on the highway.
 If you’re a bicyclist or motorcycle rider, practice defensive driving techniques and never assume another vehicle driver sees you.

 Common Car Accident Injuries